rajiv03/DeepDrugV/README.md

 ## DeepDrugV
 DeepDrugV constructs the voronoi diagram (VD) of protein binding site/pocket or ligand structure based on the 3D  or 2D coordinate structure.
-3D coordinate will be converted to 2D using
+3D coordinate will be projected into 2D by perspective projection
-     Perspective projection

     Px= x/1-z
     Py= y/1-z

 ## Requirements
 1. Python 2.7+